Simon-Cao909/Spectra-Analyzer/README.md

 --

 # Why I built this
-When performing infrared spectroscopy research, I found it continuum fitting and spectral analysis required repeatedly writing custom scripts, handling 200 different edge cases, and by the time three months are done you have lines like: "specifically for x = 63, y = 67"
+When performing infrared spectroscopy research, I found that continuum fitting and spectral analysis required repeatedly writing custom scripts, handling 200 different edge cases, and by the time three months are done you have lines like: "specifically for x = 63, y = 67"
 SpectraAnalyzer was built out of my own experience to solve many of the issues I faced.
 You can handle edge cases in seconds and massively streamline your workflow, turning what took me an entire summer to maybe 1 or 2 weeks.
 It provides an interactive interface for loading, visualizing, fitting, and analyzing spectral data, something I wished I had when starting this project.

+--

+# Some examples
+Spline fitting:

 --